Dometrain/deep-dive-typescript/11-final-tips-and-next-steps/11.3-tsconfig-tips/3-migrating/readme.md

 # Migration tips

+When migrating a codebase from JS to TS, there are two schools of thought:

+1. Start strict, and loosen in spots as needed.
+2. Start loose, and migrate to stricter rules over time.

+I prefer 1.
+It's safer.

+With 2, we may never bother becoming stricter.
+And any new code is held to a low standard, which creates "type debt".

+With 1, new code is held to a strict standard, and existing code can selectively have looser typing rules via nested tsconfigs, or by disabling TS in spots if necessary.

+Default strict.
+Loosen when necessary.

-If you need to migrate a JS codebase, consider enabling `allowJs` and `checkJs` in your tsconfig.json at first to allow TypeScript to type check JavaScript files.
+That said, if you disagree with me and prefer starting with loose settings, then consider enabling `allowJs` and `checkJs` in your tsconfig.json at first.
+This allows TypeScript to type check JavaScript files.
 This is useful for gradually migrating a codebase from JavaScript to TypeScript.
 This allows you to start using TypeScript features in your JavaScript files without having to convert everything at once.

+You can also consider Airbnb's [ts-migrate](https://github.com/airbnb/ts-migrate) project, which is a tool to quickly migrate JavaScript codebases to TypeScript.
+It automates the migration process by basically doing two things:

+1. First, it updates all file extensions from .js to .ts.
+2. It adds `// @ts-expect-error`, and `any` as needed so the code compiles.

-You can also consider Airbnb's [ts-migrate](https://github.com/airbnb/ts-migrate) project, which is a tool for migrating JavaScript codebases to TypeScript.
-It automates the migration process by converting all JS files to TS files to accelerate the TypeScript migration process.
-The resulting code will pass the build, but there will be lots of `// @ts-expect-error`, and `any` that will need to be fixed over time.
-This is a good starting point, but you will need to do some manual work to clean up the code over time and make it more type-safe.
+Again, this is a compromise.
+It means the code has many spots that aren't truly type safe, but you can then incrementally remove the `any` and ts-expect-error comments.
+So ts-migrate creates good starting point, but you'll need to do some manual work to clean up the code over time to improve type safety.